 Your injury or illness may have prevented you from going to work because you needed to heal and attend medical appointments, or you were physically or mentally incapable of working.
 If so, we can fight for compensation to recover your lost wages.

 If you continue to lose income and benefits because of your injury or illness, we can also calculate the total amount you anticipate losing until you heal, if at all.
-We may also account for the difference in income if your condition prevents you from working your regular job, as in you are forced to take a lower-paying position or leave your field of work entirely.
+We may also account for the difference in earning power if your condition prevents you from working your regular job.

 Pain and Suffering

 Medical malpractice can result in significant physical and emotional pain for victims.
-Pain and suffering is its own type of damage, but along with it may be other forms of physical and emotional damages you might claim, such as:
+Pain and suffering is a unique damage, but along with it may come other forms of physical and emotional damages, such as:

 - Loss of enjoyment in life